 Most of us have limited time to cook, so we rely on convenience foods to get us through the day.
 Unfortunately, many of these foods don’t provide us with the same quality nutrition that we get from whole, home-cooked foods.
 For example, Oreo cookies, soda, and potato chips are all vegan, but they certainly aren’t the best food choices in terms of nutrition!
 If we only focus on whether or not a food contains animal products we can wind up eating a whole lotta refined carbs, but not much else.

 Key Nutrients Plant-Based Eaters Should Be Aware Of

 Which nutrients might you be missing if your plant-based diet is consisting of too many packaged foods, sweetened beverages, and skip the dishes orders?
 Read on to find out!

 Best plant-based sources: tofu (and other soy foods), lentils, beans, whole grains, quinoa, nuts and seeds.

 While there is no shortage of plant-based protein sources, it may require some effort and planning to consume enough due to long cooking times and preparation.
 It can also be challenging to find high protein convenience foods that don’t contain a lot of added sugars or artificial ingredients.
 If you’re an athlete, not eating enough protein can cause a slump in performance and difficulty building muscle, so protein should be a priority when creating a plant-based meal plan.

 Tip: Make high-protein plant foods part of every meal and snack.
-When choosing new recipes to try always make sure they include a good source of protein, or be sure to pair it with a high-protein food.
+When choosing new recipes make sure they include a good source of protein, or pair it with a high-protein food.